hardmaru/slimevolleygym/README.md

 - The pre-trained PPO models were trained using [stable-baselines](https://github.com/hill-a/stable-baselines) v2.10, *not* [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).

-- The examples were developed based on Gym version 0.19 or earlier.
-I tested 0.20.0 and it seemed to work, but later versions of Gym have API-breaking changes.
+- The examples were developed based on Gym version 0.19.0 or earlier.
+I tested 0.20.0 briefly and it seems to work, but later versions of Gym have API-breaking changes.

-- I used pyglet library 0.15.11 or earlier while developing this, but have not tested whether the package works for the latest versions of pyglet.
+- I used pyglet library 0.15.7 or earlier while developing this, but have not tested whether the package works for the latest versions of pyglet.

 ### Notable features